How to Prepare for the SAT

 This requires a study program like one you have never seen before.
 This article will help guide you on the best resources to study for the SAT, tips and tricks when taking the test, and other options you may have if you still have some concerns regarding being able to get the grade you wish.

-When finding the perfect time to do SAT test prep, you should examine the content and see the recommended plans based on your dream colleges.
+When determining how long to study for the SAT, you should examine the content and see the recommended plans based on your dream colleges.
 If you start studying too late, you probably won’t get your desired score.
-But if you study too early, you may not be familiar with all the exam’s content and could easily forget material by the time you take the test.
+But if you study too early, you may not be familiar with all the exam’s content and could easily forget the material by the time you take the test.

 Before starting your SAT preparation you must figure out when to take the exam.
 With general college application timelines, most students aim to take their first SAT in the fall of their junior year.
 That way, you can retake the SAT in springtime if you want a higher score.
 This will free up a lot of space in your senior year, where you will focus on college applications.